inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

-BNPB is Indonesia’s National Disaster Management Agency. |BNPB| is a non-departmental ministerial-level government agency, tasked with providing guidance and direction to the efforts of disaster management that includes disaster prevention, emergency response, rehabilitation, and reconstruction in a fair and equal way.
+BNPB is Indonesia’s National Disaster Management Agency. |BNPB| is a non-departmental ministerial-level government agency, tasked with providing guidance and direction to the efforts of disaster management that includes disaster prevention, emergency response, rehabilitation and reconstruction in a fair and equal way.
 National Disaster Management Agency functions as a policy maker and formulator and Refugee (IDP) management to act quickly and appropriately and effectively and efficiently.